PYRiTEmonark/PartyListExtras/README.md

 Note that the information is restricted to buffs provided by players only, fight-related effects will not be added to the plugin.

 For want of a better method, what the statuses actually do is explained in JSON files under `./ffxivPartyListExtras/StatusData`.
-All json files are read in and converted to a `StatusEffectData` struct.
+All json files are read in and converted to `StatusEffectData` structs.
 This is because the client holds no information on what the status effects actually do, just who has what.
 Files are split into Job/Role, this is for readability only and isn't strictly necessary.